alterware/t7x/README.md

 # What is T7x ☄️

-T7x is a game modification for Call of Duty: Black Ops 3.
+T7x is a [discontinued][notice-link] game modification for Call of Duty: Black Ops 3.
 The Steam version of Black Ops 3 is required to be owned and installed for T7x to work.
 You can get it from <a href="https://store.steampowered.com/app/311210/Call_of_Duty_Black_Ops_III/">here</a>.

+## Build

+You can learn more about how you can build this project using the MSVC compiler by reading [build.md][build-link]

 ## Writeups & Articles